tsaitsai/ESP32-Digital-RGB-LED-Drivers/README.md

 ### TODO

-  - IN PROGRESS: Need RGBW device and datasheets to test preliminary RGBW handling!
   - Small main.c demo - is it even possible?
   - Arduino-ESP32 and classes - very weird if not static or instantiated with `new`??
   - Add more interleaved demos, and more demos in general